-- 1.0 There are two types of appointment: - i) Probationary Term with reviews at twelve (12) and twenty-four (24) months - ii) Permanent following two satisfactory probationary reviews - 2.0 In addition, the Coady Institute may consider short-term hires.
-These appointments of less than 3 months are made by the Manager of Educational Programs or Manager of Research and Publications and/or the Director for the purpose of providing specialized teaching for intensive periods and will not be governed by this Agreement. - 3.0 The Director of the Coady Institute may also appoint individuals to the position of Coady Fellow.
-Such individuals will not be governed by this Agreement. - 4.0 The first twenty-four months of an appointment shall be considered probationary with reviews to take place at both twelve (12) and twenty-four (24) months.
+- 1.0 There are three types of appointment for Program Teaching Staff: - i) Probationary Term with reviews at twelve (12) and twenty-four (24) months - ii) Permanent following two satisfactory probationary reviews - iii) Limited-term defined duration contracts, or replacement for employees on leave, or other appointments of a temporary nature. - 2.0 In addition, the Coady Institute may consider short-term hires.
+These appointments of less than 3 months are made by the Associate Director in consultation with the Director for the purpose of providing unique expertise and/or specialized skills for designated periods.
+These will not be governed by this Agreement.
+In cases where program requirements necessitate an appointment greater than 3 months, the Director will seek permission from the Association. - 3.0 The Director of the Coady International Institute may also appoint individuals to the position of Coady Fellow..
+Coady Fellows who teach in Canada will be considered Coady Program Teaching Staff as per the terms of this Agreement, however they will not be subject to the recruitment procedures described in Article 6.4:1.0 to 6.4:1.6 above. - 4.0 The first twenty-four months of an appointment shall be considered probationary with reviews to take place at both twelve (12) and twenty-four (24) months.
 Within ninety days from the employee's appointment date, he/she will develop a work plan with objectives for the year.
 This plan will be agreed to by both the employee and the Director.
 It will form the basis of the employee's performance review at the end of the twelve months.
 The continuance of the employee's appointment will be subject to a satisfactory review. - 4.1 Time spent on leave and/or other breaks in service shall not count toward the probationary period. - 4.2 Where a member holds a probationary cross-appointment to an academic department their performance with respect to that Department will be reviewed through normal departmental review processes as outlined in Section 2 of the main agreement.

-Article 6.5.1 RELOCATION EXPENSES FOR NEW APPOINTEES
+ARTICLE 6.5.1 RELOCATION EXPENSES FOR NEW APPOINTEES

-- 1.0 When the Institute provides funds to assist newly appointed full-time Program Teaching Staff to relocate to Antigonish, it does so on the basis of economy class air fare to Halifax for the new employee and his or her immediate family, plus an additional allowance for travel from Halifax to Antigonish. - 2.0 If all the travel is by private motor car, then the lower of either the actual cost involved or the economy class airfare to Halifax will be provided. - 3.0 The Institute also will contribute to the cost of moving household and personal effects. - 3.1 Moving costs will be refunded against receipts, subject to the relevant maximum stated below [see 3.2, below].

-- 3.2 The maximum support for relocation (including either the airfare and Halifax/Antigonish travel allowance, or the actual cost of private motor car travel) shall normally not exceed one-twelfth of the initial salary for a probationary or permanent appointment. - 4.0 Program Teaching Staff resigning from a probationary or permanent appointment within twenty-four (24) months of beginning employment will reimburse the University for the relocation assistance received on a pro-rated basis.
+- 1.0 When the Institute provides funds to assist newly appointed full-time Program Teaching Staff to relocate to Antigonish, it does so on the basis of reasonable cost associated with relocation.
+The University accepts as reasonable costs those items approved by Canada Revenue Agency as eligible moving expenses for tax purposes - 2.0 Moving costs will be refunded against receipts, subject to the relevant maximum stated below [see 2.1, below]. - 2.1 The maximum support for relocation shall normally not exceed one-twelfth of the initial salary. - 3.0 Program Teaching Staff resigning within twenty-four (24) months of beginning employment will reimburse the University for the relocation assistance received on a prorated basis.

-Article 6.5.2 RANK STRUCTURE
+1.0 The University recognizes four Program Teaching Staff ranks.

+2.0 Program Teaching Associate

+- 2.1 This rank is normally an entry level rank. - 2.2 A person appointed to this rank shall possess a relevant University degree normally at the Masters level, and less than five years of full-time experience as a professional community development practitioner.